 And if you are dating a jeweler?
 Well, then she should be buying you the jewelry anyway!
 Wholesale prices of true love.

-Maybe you love someone or maybe you just want to say "sup?"
-But words, unlike us, are not your strong suit.
-And yes, you want to pay some greeting card company hack to jot down a few words that may or may not exactly express your emotions, but $5.99?!
+Does your heart runneth o'er with yearning to write odes of love to your lady fair, but your words... not, um, good with?
+Then your only course of action is to pay some greeting card company hack to jot down a few words that may or may not exactly express your emotions.
+But a $5.99 price tag?
 For something that'll just be thrown away?
 Ah-ha!
-Well, there was your first mistake!
+There's your mistake!
 If you don't throw the cards away, you can simply erase last year's message and write a new one this year.

-Better still, if you're with the same person, the contents of the entire card should still apply, so you don't even need to erase it!
-If you're the type to date the cards you send, you'd be surprised at how easy it is to turn a "2013" into a "2014," especially if it's either that or go broke supporting Hallmark.
-If you're a lover who "moves on" fairly often, just remember to write your Valentines greetings in pencil to facilitate a quick eraser-rub next year, thereby resetting the canvas for the next Valentine.
+Better still, if you're with the same valentine as last year, then the contents of the entire card should still apply, so you won't even need to erase it (saving you money on erasers).
+Now, if you're the type who writes the date inside your cards, too, don't panic!
+You'd be surprised how easy it is to turn a "2014" into a "2015."
+Ok, it's not that easy... maybe you can get away with saying, "Whoops!
+I'm still writing 2014 on my checks, too!"
+If you're a lover who, *cough*, "moves on" fairly often, just remember to write your Valentine's greetings in pencil to facilitate easier resetting of the canvas for your next Valentine.

 The Broken Heart